Approximate Border Location

 Seasonal and Weather Impacts

 The dry season (December to April) brings 28°C temperatures and quicker crossings, ideal for travel.
 The rainy season (May to November) causes muddy roads and delays, especially with truck backups.
 Holidays like Christmas or Semana Santa increase congestion, so aim for early weekday crossings.
-Check for closures due to disputes or construction, like ongoing immigration upgrades, which can disrupt access unexpectedly.
+Check for disruptions due to holiday crowds or construction, which can extend lines.

 Planning Your Border Experience